User Manual

 Precompiling project...

-5 dependencies precompiled but different versions are currently loaded.
-Restart julia to access the new versions
+3 dependencies precompiled but different versions are currently loaded.
+Restart julia to access the new versions.
+Otherwise, loading dependents of these packages may trigger further precompilation to work with the unexpected versions.

 Info We haven't cleaned this depot up for a bit, running Pkg.gc()...